hmajid2301/blog/content/posts/2025-04-12-til-how-to-get-dropbar-and-auto-session-to-work/index.md

 {{< notice type="info" title="Original Article" >}}
-You can find more context on the problem [here](/posts/2025-03-22-til-fix-issue-with-dropbar-and-auto-session) This fix didn't actually work the actual fix can be found [here](/posts/2025-04-12-til-how-to-get-dropbar-and-auto-session-to-work)
+You can find more context on the problem [here](/posts/2025-03-22-til-fix-issue-with-dropbar-and-auto-session)
 {{< /notice >}}

 In my post last month I thought I had fixed this issue but turns out I did not.
 The actual fix to stop getting